 Have you been feeling “off” recently for no discernible reason?
 Feel like you’re doing everything right but still not 100 percent?
 These symptoms shouldn’t be ignored.
-If you’ve been eating well, getting regular exercise, and sleeping for seven or more hours a night but still feel fatigued, the problem might be due to an increasingly common issue today – toxic heavy metal exposure.
+If you’ve been eating well, getting regular exercise, and sleeping for seven or more hours a night but still feel fatigued, the problem might be due to an increasingly common issue today – toxic heavy metals exposure.

 Toxic metal exposure has risen dramatically in the past fifty years because of an increase of environmental pollutants.
 You might come into contact with these chemicals from processed foods, personal care products, degrading water pipes, or even your profession.
 Welders, lab workers, photographers, and engravers all experience a higher risk of toxic metal exposure.
 Even newborn babies are exposed to almost 300 toxins from their mothers, which can lead to long-term health problems.